grnet/synnefo/docs/source/devguide.rst

 Name                 Description
 ===================  ======================================
-name                 The name of the object hash                 The MD5 hash of the object bytes                The size of the object content_type         The MIME content type of the object content_encoding     The encoding of the object (optional)
+name                 The name of the object hash                 The ETag of the object bytes                The size of the object content_type         The MIME content type of the object content_encoding     The encoding of the object (optional)